 In the context of coronavirus, Robin Gale-Baker, from Sustainable Macleod, discusses the emergency kitchen garden.
-This is one of a series of articles she has written about growing herbs and veggies (see right hand sidebar).
-She has also written a number of articles about growing fruit trees and general growing techniques.
+This is one of a series of articles she has written about growing various veggies (see right hand sidebar).
+She has also written a number of articles about growing various herbs, growing various fruit trees and general growing techniques.

 An emergency kitchen garden consists of quick growing veggies from each of the major categories of vegetables: root vegetables, onion family, leafy greens, Asian greens, brassicas, legumes and herbs.
 In 4-8 weeks, you could be harvesting young, tender veggies.